Sweet Dumpling Squash: What It Is + How to Cook It

 To cut squash, plunge a sharp knife into the vegetable near the stem.

-Turn the handle of the knife so it is facing the board and cut all of the way down.
+Turn the handle of the knife so it is facing the board and cut down to the board.

 With the knife still in the squash, rotate it so that you can see the blossom end. (the bottom)